Costco Wholesale (NASDAQ:COST) Price Target Raised to $480.00

-Costco Wholesale (NASDAQ:COST) had its price objective lifted by Wells Fargo & Company from $415.00 to $480.00 in a note issued to investors on Thursday, The Fly reports.
-The brokerage presently has an “overweight” rating on the retailer’s stock.
-Wells Fargo & Company‘s price target suggests a potential upside of 10.33% from the company’s current price.
+COST has been the topic of several other reports.
+The Goldman Sachs Group boosted their price target on shares of Costco Wholesale from $377.00 to $415.00 and gave the stock a buy rating in a report on Thursday, April 8th.
+MKM Partners boosted their price target on shares of Costco Wholesale from $336.00 to $385.00 and gave the stock a neutral rating in a report on Friday, July 9th. lifted their price objective on shares of Costco Wholesale from $380.00 to $400.00 and gave the stock a neutral rating in a research report on Wednesday, June 2nd.
+Robert W. Baird lifted their price objective on shares of Costco Wholesale from $415.00 to $430.00 and gave the stock an outperform rating in a research report on Friday, May 28th.
+Finally, Royal Bank of Canada lifted their price objective on shares of Costco Wholesale from $425.00 to $453.00 and gave the stock an outperform rating in a research report on Friday, May 28th.
+Eight research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average target price of $420.00.

-Several other analysts have also recently issued reports on the company.
-Oppenheimer increased their target price on Costco Wholesale from $450.00 to $480.00 and gave the company an “outperform” rating in a research report on Thursday.
-Royal Bank of Canada increased their target price on Costco Wholesale from $425.00 to $453.00 and gave the company an “outperform” rating in a research report on Friday, May 28th.
-Deutsche Bank Aktiengesellschaft raised their price objective on Costco Wholesale from $352.00 to $363.00 and gave the stock a “hold” rating in a research report on Friday, May 28th.
-MKM Partners raised their price objective on Costco Wholesale from $336.00 to $385.00 and gave the stock a “neutral” rating in a research report on Friday, July 9th.
-Finally, Stifel Nicolaus raised their price objective on Costco Wholesale from $420.00 to $440.00 and gave the stock a “buy” rating in a research report on Friday, July 23rd.
-Eight equities research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the stock.
-Costco Wholesale presently has a consensus rating of “Buy” and an average price target of $420.00.
+The business also recently declared a quarterly dividend, which will be paid on Friday, August 13th.
+Shareholders of record on Friday, July 30th will be paid a $0.79 dividend.
+The ex-dividend date of this dividend is Thursday, July 29th.
+This represents a $3.16 dividend on an annualized basis and a yield of 0.72%.
+Costco Wholesale’s dividend payout ratio is presently 35.71%.

-In other news, EVP James C. Klauer sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, June 14th.
-The stock was sold at an average price of $380.53, for a total transaction of $1,902,650.00.
-Following the transaction, the executive vice president now directly owns 51,627 shares in the company, valued at approximately $19,645,622.31.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, VP Patrick J. Callans sold 2,500 shares of the business’s stock in a transaction that occurred on Monday, June 7th.
-The stock was sold at an average price of $384.31, for a total value of $960,775.00.
-Following the transaction, the vice president now owns 59,718 shares in the company, valued at $22,950,224.58.
+In other news, VP Roland Michael Vachris sold 4,000 shares of the company’s stock in a transaction on Monday, July 12th.
+The shares were sold at an average price of $409.40, for a total value of $1,637,600.00.
+Following the completion of the sale, the vice president now owns 11,602 shares of the company’s stock, valued at approximately $4,749,858.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, VP Patrick J. Callans sold 2,500 shares of the company’s stock in a transaction on Monday, June 7th.
+The shares were sold at an average price of $384.31, for a total transaction of $960,775.00.
+Following the completion of the sale, the vice president now directly owns 59,718 shares of the company’s stock, valued at approximately $22,950,224.58.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 15,500 shares of company stock worth $6,085,585.
-0.22% of the stock is currently owned by insiders.
+In the last three months, insiders sold 15,500 shares of company stock valued at $6,085,585.
+Corporate insiders own 0.22% of the company’s stock.

-Several institutional investors have recently modified their holdings of COST.
-St. Johns Investment Management Company LLC acquired a new position in Costco Wholesale in the first quarter valued at approximately $27,000.
-Cordasco Financial Network acquired a new position in Costco Wholesale in the first quarter valued at approximately $30,000.
-Baillie Gifford & Co. acquired a new position in Costco Wholesale in the second quarter valued at approximately $31,000.
-KB Financial Partners LLC acquired a new position in Costco Wholesale in the first quarter valued at approximately $35,000.
-Finally, Sage Financial Management Group Inc. acquired a new position in Costco Wholesale in the first quarter valued at approximately $38,000.
-Institutional investors and hedge funds own 65.57% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Comgest Global Investors S.A.S. boosted its stake in shares of Costco Wholesale by 90.0% in the 1st quarter.
+Comgest Global Investors S.A.S. now owns 88,273 shares of the retailer’s stock valued at $31,114,000 after purchasing an additional 41,805 shares in the last quarter.
+WESPAC Advisors SoCal LLC raised its holdings in Costco Wholesale by 10.7% during the 1st quarter.
+WESPAC Advisors SoCal LLC now owns 3,323 shares of the retailer’s stock valued at $1,171,000 after buying an additional 322 shares during the last quarter.
+Ocean Capital Management LLC raised its holdings in Costco Wholesale by 1.7% during the 1st quarter.
+Ocean Capital Management LLC now owns 55,808 shares of the retailer’s stock valued at $19,607,000 after buying an additional 955 shares during the last quarter.
+McCollum Christoferson Group LLC raised its holdings in Costco Wholesale by 1.1% during the 1st quarter.
+McCollum Christoferson Group LLC now owns 28,092 shares of the retailer’s stock valued at $9,902,000 after buying an additional 308 shares during the last quarter.
+Finally, Canada Pension Plan Investment Board raised its holdings in Costco Wholesale by 48.2% during the 1st quarter.
+Canada Pension Plan Investment Board now owns 626,052 shares of the retailer’s stock valued at $220,671,000 after buying an additional 203,639 shares during the last quarter.
+62.38% of the stock is owned by institutional investors.

 Costco Wholesale Corp. engages in the operation of membership warehouses.
 Its product categories include food and sundries, hardlines, fresh foods, softlines, and ancillary.
 It operates through the following segments: Unites States Operations, Canadian Operations, and Other International Operations.
 The company was founded by James D.